wp-plugins/youtube-embed-plus/readme.txt

 * start - Sets the time (in seconds) to start the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
 * end - Sets the time (in seconds) to stop the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

+Beyond the above features, you have the option of upgrading to PRO to add enhanced features like a visual embedding wizard (so you can avoid memorizing codes), priority support, and security/performance.
+You even get an embedder-centric analytics dashboard that adds view tracking to each of your embeds so that you can answers questions like:

+* How much are your visitors actually watching the videos you post?
+* How does the view activity on your site compare to other sites like it?
+* What and when are your best and worst performing YouTube embeds?
+* How much do the producers of the YouTube videos you embed rely on **your site**, versus other sites and YouTube.com, for views?

+See more details after installing.
+Enjoy!

 == Installation ==